We are delighted you have decided to join us.

 How does Postcards From Vienna work?

 Every day for four days, you will receive access to a talk by British conductor Jonathan Berman followed by a recital by two exceptional artists.
-On the fifth day, you'll join everybody for a live virtual discussion.
+You'll also be invited to join everybody for a live virtual discussion.

-The first installment of Postcards From Vienna will be held from the 9th to 13th of November 2020.
+The first Postcards From Vienna will be held from the 9th to 13th of November 2020.

 How do I access the episodes?